uskr/jsonrpc-lean/README.md

 Another advantage of removing the dependencies is that now it is easy to compile and use on most platforms that support c++11, without much work.

+## Supporting Asynchronous Calls

+Exposing methods which do not block the server is possible on the basis of [C++ Futures](http://www.modernescpp.com/index.php/component/content/article/44-blog/multithreading/multithreading-c-17-and-c-20/279-std-future-extensions?Itemid=239) Extension Concurrency TS as already available via the [Boost Futures implementation](https://www.boost.org/doc/libs/1_67_0/doc/html/thread/synchronization.html#thread.synchronization.futures).
+The idea is that methods which take longer to complete return a `future` of the result which is later collected and replied with in a continuation method `.then()`.
+Of cource the future should carry a type convertible to `jsonrpc::Value`.
+This non-blocking behaviour of the server can be invoked with `server.asyncHandleRequest()` instead of `server.HandleRequest()`. `asyncHandleRequest` will handle non-future plain-value-returning methods too.

+### Asynchronous Lambdas

+For now rvalue references of asynchronous lambda are not supported and need to be wrapped with `std::function`.
+Also they are not properly disassembled by the dispatcher's `AddMethod` and thus need to register by `dispatcher.AddAsyncLambda()`.

+Asynchronous free static functions and member methods should register to the dispatcher in the same manner as the synchronous versions by `dispatcher.AddMethod()`.

+### Additional Dependencies

+Until the [TS for Extensions for Concurrency](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4107.html) are implemented by C++2a, asynchronous call handling depends on it's implementation in [Boost Thread](https://www.boost.org/doc/libs/1_67_0/doc/html/thread.html) version 4.
+Thus building and linking to `boost_thread` (with `BOOST_THREAD_VERSION=4`) and `boost_system` (a dependency) is required.
+Linking to POSIX threads or the Windows counterpart is also needed for multi-threaded programs.

 ## Examples

 A simple server that process JSON-RPC requests: